 When you meet with brokers, it’s important to know what you’re talking about so they take you seriously.
 The fastest way to do that is to educate yourself in the realm of multifamily and build an experienced team.

 I won’t go into detail about building a team here, but you can learn more by checking out my video blog, How to Build Your Commercial Real Estate Team and Get Your First Deal.
-On the education front, explore the resources on my YouTube channel, listen to The Apartment Building Investing Podcast, and invest in The Ultimate Guide to Buying Apartment Buildings with Private Money, an online course that walks you through the process of doing your first multifamily deal.
+On the education front, explore the resources on my YouTube channel, listen to The Apartment Building Investing Podcast, and invest in The Deal Maker Blueprint Training & Certification, an online course that walks you through the process of doing your first multifamily deal.

 Tip #2: Solve Problems for Brokers